 Making it another SOP or Resume: An LOR should not be similar to an SOP or resume.
-While there will be a number of overlaps, an LOR should primarily outline the applicant's personality which the referee knows on a personal level.
-Repeating a resume or SOP on a letter of recommendation will let the evaluator believe that the applicant and the recommender do not share a good relationship.
+While there will be a number of overlaps, an LOR should primarily outline the applicant's personality which the referee knows personally.
+Repeating a resume or Statement of Purpose (SOP) on a letter of recommendation will let the evaluator believe that the applicant and the recommender do not share a good relationship.

 Not Following the Right Format: Like a good SOP requires a format, a good LOR demands well-structured content.